Academic Policies and Procedures

 Visit https://rockvalleycollege.edu/academics/testing-center/placement-requirements for details on determining placement.

-Credit For Prior Experiences
+Credit for Prior Learning:

-President's List and Dean's List
+President's List and Dean's List:

-To be eligible for the President’s List and Dean’s List for a given semester, students must earn at least 12 credit hours of college course work which count toward a certificate or degree.
 Students who meet the eligibility requirements and earn at least a 3.25 GPA will be named to the Dean’s List (fall and spring semesters only).
-Students who meet the eligibility requirements and earn at least a 4.0 GPA will be named to the President’s List (fall and spring semesters only).
+Students who meet the eligibility requirements and earn a 4.0 GPA will be named to the President’s List (fall and spring semesters only).